Mike Robinson (designer): Career

-After his long career in Fiat, Robinson was called upon by Lilli Bertone to become the new Brand and Design Director at Bertone in 2009.
-His first concept car in Bertone was the 2010 Alfa Romeo Pandion which was designed to celebrate Alfas 100 year anniversary at the Geneva Auto Show.
-The Pandion (which is the scientific name for Osprey) is a radical 2+2 sports car with reverse-opening scissors doors which are 3.4 meters tall when fully opened.
-The car utilizes a novel “Skin and Frame” concept stemming from the two-part Alfa Romeo logo, which underlines the new, dynamic mix between the robust organic frame and the sensuous skin that covers it.
+After his time at Fiat, Robinson was called upon by Lilli Bertone to become the new Brand and Design Director at Bertone in 2009.
+His first concept car in Bertone was the 2010 Alfa Romeo Pandion which was designed to celebrate Alfa Romeo's 100 year anniversary at the Geneva Auto Show.
+The Pandion (which is the scientific name for Osprey) is a 2+2 sports car with reverse-opening scissors doors which are 3.4 meters tall when fully opened.
+The car utilizes a “Skin and Frame” concept stemming from the two-part Alfa Romeo logo, which underlines the new, dynamic mix between the organic frame and the skin that covers it.
 Many of the components in the car were realized using Algorithm Design technology, a random form generator which allows forms to become much more complex compared to those designed by humans.

-The second concept car from Robinson and Bertone was called the 2011 Jaguar B99 (Bertone turned 99 years old on this year) and demonstrated the exact opposite in design directions compared to the flamboyant Pandion.
-The B99 was a highly sophisticated yet compact luxury sedan that lead Jaguar into the BMW 3 Series and Mercedes C-Class market with a new proportions called: “dynamic imbalance” which offer a perfect mix, lost some time ago by Jaguar designers, between "modernity" and the "brand DNA".
+The second concept car from Robinson and Bertone was the 2011 Jaguar B99 (Bertone turned 99 years old on this year) and demonstrated the exact opposite in design directions compared to the flamboyant Pandion.
+The B99 was a compact luxury sedan that lead Jaguar into the BMW 3 Series and Mercedes C-Class market.

-In 2012, Bertone presented their centennial concept car appropriately called the Bertone Nuccio, to honor the man who has rewritten car design history several times.
-The Nuccio is again a supercar like the Pandion, this time a classic two seater, mid-engine sports car with a 500 hp 8-cylinder Ferrari engine.
-The aggressive lines are a mix between the icons of the past such as the Stratos Zero and a decidedly futuristic look.
+In 2012, Bertone presented their centennial concept car called the Bertone Nuccio, to honor Nuccio Bertone.
+The Nuccio is a two seater, mid-engine sports car with a 500 hp 8-cylinder Ferrari engine.
+The lines are a mix between the icons of the past such as the Stratos Zero and a decidedly futuristic look.
 The roof without a rear window denotes the arrival of the digital era, replacing the backlight with external cameras and internal screens.
 The orange color on the roof is Nuccio Bertone's favorite color, widely used throughout the Bertone Design Center.
 Another concept car developed simultaneously that year was the Chinese concept SUV called the BAIC C51X, the sister of the BAIC Senova D50 sedan designed by Bertone and launched into production at the 2014 Beijing Auto Show.
-The C51X is compact, dynamic, and extremely modern, and the success it had at the 2012 Beijing Auto Show convinced BAIC top management to put it into production.
+The success that the C51X had at the 2012 Beijing Auto Show convinced BAIC management to put it into production.